-Table 3 - Standard PSA Widths Available
+Table 3.
+Standard PSA Widths Available Inch [mm]

-TechSeal's extruded elastomers are available with a very tenacious acrylic pressure sensitive adhesive (PSA) for permanent attachment.
-Typical properties for the standard temperature (ST) and high temperrature (HT) adhesive are shown below.
+TechSeal's extruded elastomers are available with a robust acrylic based PSA for permanent attachment.
+Typical properties for the standard temperature (ST) and high temperature (HT) adhesive are shown on the right side of this page.
 Peel strength data for ST adhesive is shown in Table 4.